With a reputation for being incredibly expensive, many potential visitors plainly assume that there is no real way to save money in Copenhagen.

 It is worth noting that while these tours are marketed as free and you are by no means obliged to pay anything, the guides do only work for tips to it is good practice to give a few DKK at the end of the tour.
 There are also options for affordable paid tours such as this fantastic food tour or this bike tour.

-Another classic Copenhagen activity that doesn’t have to cost an arm and a leg is a tour of the harbour.
+Another classic Copenhagen activity that doesn’t have to cost an arm and a leg is a boat tour of the harbour.

 Boat tours leave frequently from Christianshavn harbour and last about an hour and these are an excellent way to see the city from the water.
 If this is an activity that interests you, expect to pay about €15 for this — a totally agreeable price in a generally expensive city.
-You can pre-book your canal cruise in Copenhagen.

 If the weather is poor or you would rather learn more about Copenhagen by exploring one of the city’s many museums.
-Entry fees for museums, for instance for the National Museum, average around €15 (120 DKK) for a full-priced ticket.
+Entry fees for museums, for instance for the National Museum, average around €17 (130 DKK) for a full-priced ticket.
 It is worth noting that there is almost always a concession price for students and seniors that is significantly discounted.

 If you plan on doing a lot of paid activities in Copenhagen, then you may find it cost-effective to invest in a Copenhagen Card, which gives you significantly discounted access to most of the city’s top tourist attractions.
 If you end up going to more than a few places, the cost of the card can end up paying for itself with the savings offered.